 The network also rejects the government’s offer last month of another year to “adapt” their consciences to its mandate.
 “Maybe they missed the word ‘Eternal’ in the name,” quipped Warsaw.
 “Betraying God’s love for every human person—even ones who are small and vulnerable—just isn’t something we’ll ever be able to adapt to.”

-EWTN’s case is the third lawsuit brought by the Becket Fund challenging the Obama administration’s abortion drug mandate.
-The Becket Fund also represents Belmont Abbey College (a Benedictine Catholic college in North Carolina) and Colorado Christian University (a nondenominational Christian University in Colorado) in similar lawsuits.
+EWTN’s case is the third lawsuit brought by Becket challenging the Obama administration’s abortion drug mandate.
+Becket also represents Belmont Abbey College (a Benedictine Catholic college in North Carolina) and Colorado Christian University (a nondenominational Christian University in Colorado) in similar lawsuits.
 To date, the government has sought several extensions in those cases rather than answering the claims.

 The mandate has been widely criticized from across the political spectrum and by religious leaders of all faiths.
 Senator Marco Rubio recently introduced a bill to amend the healthcare law to instruct government bureaucrats to respect conscience rights in their mandates.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has a 17-year history of defending religious liberty for people of all faiths.
+Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has a 17-year history of defending religious liberty for people of all faiths.
 Its attorneys are recognized as experts in the field of church-state law, and they recently won a 9-0 victory against the federal government at the U.S. Supreme Court in Hosanna-Tabor v.
 EEOC.